 1. A Fat Bank Account

-While money is definitely a need in this world (as we need money to clothes, feed and shelter ourselves, etc.), there are A LOT of studies out there that show you only need a certain amount to be happy – and it’s not a lot.
+While money is definitely a need in this world (as we need money for clothes, food, and shelter, etc.), there are many studies out there that show you only need a certain amount to be happy – and it’s not a lot.